DataDog/documentation/content/en/getting_started/synthetics/browser_test.md

 #### Notify your team

-Design your alert message and add any email address you want your test to alert you on.
+Design your alert message and add any email address you want your test to send alerts to.

 {{< img src="getting_started/synthetics/configured-browser-test.mp4" alt="Example browser test configuration" video="true"  >}}

-You can also use [notifications integrations][5] such as Slack, PagerDuty, Microsoft Teams, and webhooks to route your alert to specific services and teams.
-Note that in order to be able to trigger a Synthetic alert to these, you first need to set up the corresponding integration.
+You can also use [notifications integrations][5] such as Slack, PagerDuty, Microsoft Teams, and webhooks.
+Note that in order to be able to trigger a Synthetic alert to these notification tools, you first need to set up the corresponding [integration][12].

 When you're ready to record your test, click **Save Details & Record Test**.